Steak tartare: Bacteria

-According to the World Health Organization, when the basic hygienic rules are followed, and fresh meat is used, the risk of bacterial infection is low.
-However, in the United States of America, ground beef is not typically sold in the expectation that it will be eaten uncooked.
+According to the World Health Organization, when basic hygienic rules are followed and fresh meat is used, the risk of bacterial infection is low.
+However, in the United States, ground beef is not typically sold in the expectation that it will be eaten uncooked.
 The process of grinding beef can introduce any surface pathogens into the interior of the meat, where they pose greater danger.
-The U.S. Department of Agriculture (USDA) recommends avoiding uncooked ground beef.
+The United States Department of Agriculture (USDA) recommends avoiding uncooked ground beef.

 Parasites

 Toxoplasma gondii is a parasite that may be found in raw or undercooked meat.
 A multicentre case-control study found inadequately cooked or inadequately cured meat as the main risk factor for toxoplasma infection in all centres.
 Due to the risk of congenital toxoplasmosis in the fetus, pregnant women are advised not to eat raw meat.
-Latent toxoplasmosis, which lasts a lifetime, has been shown to cause poorer memory in the infected elderly.
-Latent toxoplasmosis in adults has been supposed to cause, but not proven to cause, psychological effects and lower IQ in some studies.

 Taenia saginata (beef tapeworm) may also be acquired via ingestion of undercooked beef.
 The tapeworm is transmitted to humans via infectious larval cysts found in cattle.
-People with taeniasis may not know they have a tapeworm infection because the symptoms are usually mild or nonexistent, but it is still possible to develop cysticercosis.
+People with taeniasis may not know they have a tapeworm infection because the symptoms are usually mild or nonexistent.